lindenb/jvarkit/docs/ConvertBamChromosomes.md

       Default: 5
     --dict
-      Use this new dictionary A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
+      Use this new dictionary A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary' or 'samtools dict', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
     -h, --help
       print help and exit
     --helpFormat